 Examples of Timelines

 While it isn’t necessary to add a visual timeline to this process, it can definitely help with understanding and remembering.
 Plus, creating timelines for travel can be a fun and creative endeavor.
 Here are some examples of timelines you can incorporate into your travel planning.

 The Growing Timeline

 As you move through your studies, you can create a visual timeline in your house.
 Some people make or buy a drawn-out timeline with pre-populated increments on a page.
 While this can be useful for a limited project, it is not a recommended approach because it doesn’t allow for adding in new information.
 And there will always be new information you want to add!

 To solve this problem, we want creative timelines that can grow with us.
 Another timeline example is this one that our family is currently using.
 These are the tags, twine, and the mini clothespins we used.
 The whole project was about $15 and has provided years of engagement.
 There are obviously countless creative alternatives to this, so find one that works for you and your aesthetic.

 As you move through the outline of the timeline you make, you can add tags with dates, major events, and people.
 Each week you can clip these on in chronological order.

 Let the fun timeline grow with you over the years.
 When you plan a new trip or add other fresh information, you can move them around as needed.
 Whatever you choose, consider adding images, either hand drawn or graphics from the internet.

 Project Based Timelines

 The history timeline for kids that we used was project based and much more visually engaging.
 (Unfortunately, we don’t have a photo!)
 A part of each major period of study included an art project that was added to the timeline.
 The first of these was inspired by paleolithic cave art.
-It was a painting done on a crumpled grocery bag with natural pigments, like one of the examples here.
+It was a painting done on a crumpled grocery bag with natural pigments.